 projecting beyond a line, surface, or level

 Basically, a salient is a projection of something.
 In this case, a panhandle is a projection of a state (in particular, Florida).
-There are 9 other states that also have panhandles.
+There are 9 states that have panhandles.

 |States With Panhandles|